logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 job.run()
 ```

-#### Insert Best Practices
+#### Best Practices for Writing

 When designing a feature group, it is worth taking a look at how this feature group will be queried in the future, in order to optimize it for those query patterns.
-At the same time, Spark and Hudi tend to overpartition writes, slowing down the write.
+At the same time, Spark and Hudi tend to overpartition writes, creatingtoo many small parquet files, which is inefficient and slowing down the write.
+But they also slow down queries, because file listings are taking more time, but also reading many small files is usually slower.
 The best practices described in this section hold both for the Streaming API and the Batch API.

 There are three main considerations that influence the write and also the query performance:

-1. Partitioning on feature group level
+1. Partitioning on a feature group level
 2. Parquet file size within a feature group partition
 3. Backfilling of feature group partitions

-##### Partitioning on feature group level
+##### Partitioning on a feature group level

-**Partitioning on the feature group level** allows Hopsworks and Hudi to push down filters during training dataset or batch data generation to the filesystem.
+**Partitioning on the feature group level** allows Hopsworks and Hudi to push down filters to the filesystem during training dataset or batch data generation.
 In practice that means, less directories need to be listed and less files need to be read, speeding up queries.

 For example, most commonly, filtering is done on the event time column of a feature group when generating training data or batches of data: